Dtrotman20/HangmanGam/README.md

-# Hangman HW
+# Hangman Game
- Fun to hangman game made with React
+A simple hangman game made with React

-## Available Scripts
+## SETUP

-In the project directory, you can run:

-### `npm install`
-Installs required dependencies

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+- Clone respository in your terminal using the command: git clone https://github.com/Dtrotman20/HangmanGame.git
+- (If you recieve an error, most likely you do not have git installed.
+Download here (Windows): https://git-scm.com/downloads/win)
+- Navigate to project directory using the command: cd HangmanGame
+- Install dependencies using the command: npm install
+- Start development server with the command: npm start
+- Open browser and navigate to 'http://localhost:3000'